anod/AppWatcher/README.md

 App Watcher for Android
 =======================

-App Watcher helps you to receive notifications about updates for application from Play Store even the app is not installed currently on your device
+App Watcher notifies you about updates of applications from Play Store even the app is not installed currently on your device and provides quick access to the "What's new" section.

+With App Watcher you can follow changes of apps you love, know about new features, bug fixes and new levels update for games.

+App Watcher checks daily the list for updates in Play Store and will notify you when there is a new version available.

 Features:

-* Search and add app from Play Market to watch list
+ * Add an app from Play Market to watch list (Use Share)
  * Manual and automatic updates
-* Quick shortcut to see what's new in app
+ * Quick shortcut to see what's new/changelog in app
  * Share application
+ * Update notification
+ * Google Drive backup
+ * Filter list by: Installed/Not installed
+ * Import from PLay Store watchlist

 [Google Play Store][1]